 My pebble-man, wearing the inevitable cap has been sitting in my dining room at home for the past three years.

-One can’t help but wonder where next one of William’s trademark figures might appear?
+I wonder where next one of William’s trademark figures might appear?

 Oh – and the question as to whether or not Martin’s Scotsman was dressed under his kilt?